-components still were unproven, and an integrating skill that would tax available resources.
-The Tucker-Fubini Committee noted that a discussion diameter mirror and discussion active electronic circuits were basic requirements for Land's EOI system and that the data-link requirement encompassed which effectively demanded wholly new transmitters, antennas, and specialized components that certainly had to be classified as "beyond the state-ofthe-art."
+SECRET Handle via BYEMAN-TALENT-KEYHOLE Control Systems Jointly BYE 140002-90 components still were unproven, and an integrating skill that would tax available resources.
+The Tucker-Fubini Committee noted that a diameter mirror and active electronic circuits were basic requirements for Land's EOI system and that the data-link requirement encompassed which effectively demanded wholly new transmitters, antennas, and specialized components that certainly had to be classified as "beyond the state-ofthe-art."
 Tucker told Packard that in his judgment EOI was too difficult to attempt, as yet, and that instead of approving a system start, the NRO should invest additionally in research and technology improvement.
-If immediate or near-term results were desired, film-read-out (FROG) was the only feasible route.
+If immediate or near-term results were desired, film-read-out (FROG) was the only feasible route.93

 In March 1970, after Packard received the report of the Tucker-Fubini Committee, Land reported to Presidential Science Adviser Lee DuBridge that either feasibility experiments or demonstration trials had validated four principal aspects of EOI technology which had been treated previously as high-risk elements.
-A diameter mirror with acceptable surface distortion had been fabricated during the program for the camera mirror with a somewhat poorer surface contour seemed readily and a achievable.
-Tests of image reconstruction rates had shown that frames containing of data could be reassembled within of the time the data were relayed to a ground station, and data-transmission time per frame.
-Laboratory-scale experiments appeared to be about had indicated that mean-time-between-failure (MTBF) rates for individual sensor chips in the solid-state array would approach two years.
+A 73-inch diameter mirror with acceptable surface distortion had been fabricated during the DORIAN program for the KH-10 camera and a nirror with a somewhat poorer surface contour seemed readily achievable.
+Tests of image reconstruction rates had shown that frames containing of data could be reassembled within of the time the data were relayed to a ground station, and data-transmission time appeared to be about per frame.
+Laboratory-scale experiments had indicated that mean-time-between-failure (MTBF) rates for individual sensor chips in the solid-state array would approach two years.
 The Panel had concluded that electro-mechanical devices similar to those used in long-life satellites would adequately serve other EOI functions and that system MTBFs should, therefore, approach two years.
-Finally, although the necessary driver still had to be classified as a high-risk component-its performance not having been demonstrated-the remainder of the data-relay system had, in Land's judgment, advanced to a low-risk category.
+Finally, although the necessary driver still had to be classified as a high-risk component-its performance not having been demonstrated-the remainder of the data-relay system had, in Land's iudgment, advanced to a low-risk category.
 Land assured DuBridge that a was wholly achievable, and that the antennas constituted "no problem."
-Given that situation, Land maintained it was entirely feasible to schedule a 1974-75 operational date-"if we get on with the development."
-The points Land selected for emphasis were those aspects of the Tucker-Fubini report that had reached Packard and DuBridge about three weeks earlier; clearly the two groups differed strongly on the issue of EOI technical risk.
+Given that situation, Land maintained it was entirely feasible to schedule a 1974-75 operational date-"if we get on with the development."94 The points Land selected for emphasis were those aspects of the Tucker-Fubini report that had reached Packard and DuBridge about three weeks earlier; clearly the two groups differed strongly on the issue of EOI technical risk.

-Two months later, shortly before the next scheduled ExCom meeting, Land and his associates advised Dr. DuBridge that although both the FROG and EOI approaches to read-out had "reached the stage of demonstrated feasibility and reasonable maturity," the FROG read-out laser-scan system was so complex and limited in growth potential that FROG should be dropped and EOI should be started through the system development process as quickly as possible.
+Two months later, shortly before the next scheduled ExCom meeting, Land and his associates advised Dr. DuBridge that although both the FROG and EOI approaches to read-out had "reached the stage of demonstrated feasibility and reasonable maturity," the FROG read-out laser-scan system was so complex and limited in growth potential that FROG should be dropped and EOI should be started through the system development process as quickly as possible.95 of a tape-storage camera and continuance of FROG funding which "would deliberately be directed to low-cost, low-risk, and possibly reduced performance systems to provide an alternative for consideration next year."96

 In his 1970 annual report to the ExCom, which arrived two days before the 17 July 1970 ExCom meeting, DNRO McLucas recommended that "essentially all new system effort be focused in . . . the development of a near-realtime read-out system."
-He also supported a backup effort for the development of a tape-storage camera and continuance of FROG funding which "would deliberately be directed to low-cost, low-risk, and possibly reduced performance systems to provide an alternative for consideration next year."
+He also supported a backup effort for the development